 \section{A class of upper-triangular binary matrices}

 Dukes and Parviainen~\cite{DP} showed how the set of upper triangular integer matrices whose entries sum to $n$ and which contain no zero rows or columns are in one-to-one correspondence with ascent sequences.
-A property of that correspondence is that the number of ascents in an ascent sequence equals the dimension of the corresponding matrix, while the depth of the first non-zero entry in the rightmost-column corresponds one plus the final entry of the ascent sequence.
+A property of that correspondence is that the number of ascents in an ascent sequence equals the dimension of the corresponding matrix less one, while the depth of the first non-zero entry in the rightmost column corresponds to one plus the final entry of the ascent sequence.

 In this section we will present a similar construction for weak ascent sequences.
 This correspondence is different to \cite{DP} in that the matrix entries are binary and rows of zeros will be allowed.
-The reason for this is that we would like the dimension of a matrix to match the number of weak ascents in the corresponding weak ascent sequence.
-Further to this, and in keeping with the spirit of \cite{DP}, we also wish to preserve the second property ``the depth of the first non-zero entry in the rightmost-column corresponds to the final entry of the weak-ascent sequence''.
+The reason for this is that we would like the dimension of a matrix to be one more than the number of weak ascents in the corresponding weak ascent sequence.
+Further to this, and in keeping with the spirit of \cite{DP}, we also wish to preserve the second property ``the depth of the first non-zero entry in the rightmost column corresponds to the final entry of the weak-ascent sequence''.

 Let us first define the class of matrices we will be interested in and then present the correspondence between these matrices and weak ascent sequences.
 The notation $\dim(A)$ refers to the dimension of the matrix $A$.